 30:442.
-PSYCHOLOGY OF INDUSTRIAL SELECTION.
+Psychology of Industrial Selection.
 2 credits.

 Prerequisite, 302 or permission.
-The analysis, development, and use of objective and subjective criteria in industry for use in performance appraisal, environmental arrangements.
+The analysis, development, and use of objective and subjective criteria in industry for use in performance appraisal, environmental arrange-

 30:445.
-PERFORMANCE EVALUATION.
+Performance Evaluation.
 2 credits.

 Prerequisite, 302 or permission.
 The analysis, development, and use of objective and subjective criteria in industry for use in performance appraisal, test validation, training and validation of environmental arrangements.